All Episodes

 We the people will hold you responsible for not having at least tried.

-All of those people that got on stage with the president when it benefited them, all of those people that that are now, we need you behind this president 100%.
+All of those people that got on stage with the president when it benefited them, all of those people that are now, we need you behind this president 100%.

 I need you to say that you are behind him.

-Not just the president, though, because we've we know this isn't about one man, one election, one presidency.
+Not just the president, though, because we know this isn't about one man, one election, one presidency.

-This is about the future of the republic.
+This is about the future of the Republic.

 No conservative will ever win again.